 Some of these jobs require highly developed skills, others don’t.
 So there is a vast amount of job opportunities for skilled and unskilled employment.
-The focus of this post will be culinary oriented jobs and chef opportunities on cruise lines.
+The focus of this post will be culinary-oriented jobs and chef opportunities on cruise lines.
 There are numerous jobs in the galley (kitchen department), many of which require prior restaurant or cruise ship experience.

-These positions are filled with men and women from all over the world, which allows great opportunity for employment regardless of your nationality.
+These positions are filled with men and women from all over the world, which allows great opportunities for employment regardless of your nationality.
 The career of a “cruise line chef” can be a very rewarding one, if in fact travel and constantly being away from home is not an issue for you in your life.

 Cruise line chef work is extremely demanding, can be full of challenges, become subject to the conditions at sea, and is an all-consuming job.
 Meaning a cruise line chef, eats, breaths, and lives for the job while on assignment.
 These jobs are held in high esteem by the culinary industry due in part to the total dedication that one must completely dedicate to the job, in order to complete a contractual work assignment successfully.
 Most of the cruise lines serve passengers round the clock.
 There are no days off at sea, it is a seven-day work week!

-To become a chef on a cruise ship, candidates require special training, go through a rigorous physical examination and must possess broad cooking experience, strong culinary knowledge, along with a keen interest in the field of “Culinary Arts.”
+To become a chef on a cruise ship, candidates require special training, go through a rigorous physical examination, and must possess broad cooking experience, strong culinary knowledge, along with a keen interest in the field of “Culinary Arts.”

 The number of passengers on a ship may vary from as little as 500 to as many as 3,000.
 Therefore, each cruise is equipped with a fully staffed kitchen to serve food to its passengers 24/7.
-Employers hire chefs that have a previous working experience of around 3-5 years at a hotel, luxury resort or restaurant.
+Employers hire chefs that have a previous working experience of around 3-5 years at a hotel, luxury resort, or restaurant.

 The kitchens are manned by men and women from various countries from around the world.
-The chef and his culinary team have the duty to make sure all men and women cooking in the galley are cooking and seasoning in accordance to the companies culinary vision and company standard, and most definitely not their own.
+The chef and his culinary team have the duty to make sure all men and women cooking in the galley are cooking and seasoning in accordance with the companies culinary vision and company standard, and most definitely not their own.
 This is the daily challenge of cooking with an international staff.

-To become a culinary candidate for employment on a cruise ship, one should possess a cooking degree acquired from an accredited culinary school and obtain 3-5 years experience cooking at well established hotels and restaurants on land first.
+To become a culinary candidate for employment on a cruise ship, one should possess a cooking degree acquired from an accredited culinary school and obtain 3-5 years experience cooking at well-established hotels and restaurants on land first.

 Galleys on a ship are a very intense place at times.
 Landing a position in one with little to no experience would be a waste of time for you as well as for the cruise line, not to mention that this is also a dangerous place to be for those with little to zero experience.

 If hired, you will be staying on the cruise ship for several months, so employers are always on the lookout for professionals who have sound health.
-This is due to the fact that acute illness conditions can prove to fatal while on a cruise ship.
-While these acute illnesses can be easily treated or controlled in an emergency room if on land, it is not easy on a cruise ship.
+This is due to the fact that acute illness conditions can prove fatal while on a cruise ship.
+While these acute illnesses can be easily treated or controlled in an emergency room if, on land, it is not easy on a cruise ship.

 Therefore the chef and culinary professionals who work on a cruise ship must be in good health and maintain good health through the duration of a work contract.

-Physical, mental and even sometimes dental examinations are part of the recruitment procedure to hire culinary professionals.
+Physical, mental, and even sometimes dental examinations are part of the recruitment procedure to hire culinary professionals.

 Most of the huge cruise lines and mid-seized cruise lines have employment application forms available online.
 You can easily send your resume online to apply for the chef and culinary positions.
 In my experience, on-line application hiring for cruise lines generally produced little to no results.
 Agencies, that hire for various cruise lines is the way to go and produce results.